 Tuberculosis (TB) remains one of the world’s deadliest infectious diseases.
-The risk of developing TB among the millions of people living with HIV (PLHIV) is 18 times higher than in the rest of the global population.
-An estimated eight percent of the reported TB cases in 2020 were among PLHIV, and 214,000 TB deaths were among HIV-positive people.
-TB remains not only the world’s leading infectious-disease killer in low- and middle-income countries, but also the overall leading cause of death among PLHIV, accounting for around 30 percent of AIDS-related deaths.
+The risk of developing TB among the millions of people living with HIV is 18 times higher than in the rest of the global population.
+An estimated six percent of the reported TB cases in 2022 were among people living with HIV (, and 167,000 TB deaths were among HIV-positive people.
+TB remains the overall leading cause of death among people living with HIV, accounting for around one third HIV-related deaths.
 HIV and multidrug-resistant TB (MDR-TB) are a particularly deadly combination.
-Even with early diagnosis and treatment initiation, PLHIV with MDR-TB are more likely to die.
+Even with early diagnosis and treatment initiation, people living with HIV with MDR-TB are more likely to die.

-Because of the significant risk presented to both individuals and programs, addressing the dual TB and HIV epidemics is a top priority for the United States Agency for International Development (USAID), the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), and for national TB and HIV programs globally.
-Ensuring that HIV-positive patients are screened, tested, and, as necessary, referred for and started on treatment or preventative therapy for TB is key to simultaneously combating these epidemics.
+Because of the significant risk presented to both individuals and programs, addressing the dual TB and HIV epidemics is a top priority for the USAID, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), and for national TB and HIV programs globally.
+Ensuring that HIV-positive individuals are screened, tested, and, as necessary, referred for and started on treatment or preventative therapy for TB is key to simultaneously combating these epidemics.

 USAID’S RESPONSE